 For the NWR set, the 230 m receptor from the Central Campus point of assumed releases was used with other assumptions listed in Table B.1.
-When no wind rose is supplied, the model uses the default assumption that the wind blows toward the receptor 25% of the time.
+When no wind rose is supplied, the model uses the default assumption that the wind blows toward the receptor 25% of the time with the user-supplied annual average wind speed information.

-The second set of COMPLY input parameters listed in Table B.1 uses 2020 meteorology (Table B.3) and the direction-specific potential receptor distances (Table 3.1) to determine more precise unit-release dose factors.
+The second set of COMPLY input parameters listed in Table B.1 uses multiyear average meteorology (Table B.3) and the direction-specific potential receptor distances (Table 3.1) to determine more precise unit-release dose factors.
 Using these inputs, COMPLY indicated the 230 m WNW receptor was the maximally exposed individual (MEI).
 This was the same as the all-directions closest-receptor-distance that was user-entered in the first set of dose factors.